Credit card spends slip 2.7% in January despite steady card additions: Report - BusinessToday

 Top banks drive spending decline

-The bulk of the sequential decline was concentrated among the top four banks — SBI, ICICI Bank, HDFC Bank, and Axis Bank — which together accounted for 87.5% of the total MoM reduction in spends.
+The bulk of the sequential decline was concentrated among the top four banks — SBI Card, ICICI Bank, HDFC Bank, and Axis Bank — which together accounted for 87.5% of the total MoM reduction in spends.

 Spending weakness was broad-based across channels, with online spends falling 2.5% and point-of-sale (POS) spends declining 3.17% on a monthly basis.